wilsonte-umich/mdi-suite-template/shiny/shared/README.md

 ---
+title: Shared Files
+parent: Stage 2 Apps
-published: false
+has_children: false
+nav_order: 2
 ---

-## Shiny shared modules/components folder organization
+## App shared files organization

 This **shiny/shared** folder has code components that may be called by multiple analysis apps.